tranqv/Numerical-Recipes-in-C/README.md

 The above command will compile all the codes in src/, prepare the header files, create the library libNRinC.a, compile all programs in test/ and run them right away.

-You can see show to compile and link your program to the library.
+You can see how to compile and link your program to the library.
 You can change everything inside the script sh.make.dev.

 Enjoy coding!